 Although the symptoms of latent and tertiary syphilis will not disappear unless treated, the lumps and dimples of the primary stage as well as the pinkish rash and crusty patches of the secondary stage will disappear naturally even without treatment.
 This does NOT mean that the case of syphilis has been cured!
 The symptoms are simply no longer apparent.
 It is still absolutely necessary to receive treatment.
-Without treatment, you may infect others without realizing it, and you yourself will move into stages of latent and tertiary syphilis.
+Without treatment, you may infect others without realizing it, and you yourself will move into the third and fourth stages as latent syphilis.